Provable Offline Preference-Based Reinforcement Learning: Trajectory-Based Pairwise-Comparison with Known Transition

-Our proposed algorithm, \mainalg described in Algorithm~\ref{alg:main}, consists of the following two steps. \begin{itemize} \item \textbf{Confidence set construction via MLE (Lines~\ref{line:MLE}--\ref{line:MLE2}).} We construct a confidence set for the ground truth reward from the implicit preference feedback.
+\textbf{Confidence set construction via MLE (Lines~\ref{line:MLE}--\ref{line:MLE2}).} We construct a confidence set for the ground truth reward from the implicit preference feedback.
 We achieve this by selecting reward models that nearly maximize the log-likelihood of observed data up to a slackness parameter $\zeta$.
 We will show that the result, $\Rcal(\Dcal)$, approximates the following confidence set: